When is 13 Reasons Why season 4 released? What’s going to happen?

 Netflix

-Timothy Granaderos can also be not anticipated to return, along with his character Montgomery not making it out of the third season alive.
-(Monty was killed in jail, having taken the blame for Bryce’s homicide, when it was truly Alex who did the deed.)
+Timothy Granaderos can also be not anticipated to return, together with his character Montgomery not making it out of the third season alive.
+(Monty was killed in jail, having taken the blame for Bryce’s homicide, when it was really Alex who did the deed.)

-Deaken Bluman might additionally return as Winston after he confronted Ani letting her know he’s Monty’s alibi…
+Deaken Bluman may additionally return as Winston after he confronted Ani letting her know he’s Monty’s alibi…

 - 13 Causes Why season three ending defined

-A brand new solid addition for the ultimate season will probably be Oscar nominee Gary Sinise, taking part in Dr. Robert Ellman, a household therapist who treats Clay (by way of Deadline).
+A brand new solid addition for the ultimate season will probably be Oscar nominee Gary Sinise, enjoying Dr. Robert Ellman, a household therapist who treats Clay (through Deadline).

 When is 13 Causes Why season four filming?